You are the one that possesses the keys to your being.

 2. Keep the emergency contact numbers handy

 While the certainties of crimes are zero to none in Dubai, it is always good to keep the emergency numbers handy.
-Ideally, this tip should be followed wherever you go, not just Dubai.
-Here are a emergency numbers in Dubai that might come handy.
+Ideally, this tip should be followed wherever you go, not just in Dubai.
+Here are emergency numbers in Dubai that might come in handy.

 Ambulance and air rescue: 999